dynamoRando/treaty-mono-repo/treaty/ROADMAP.md

 # Future

 ## Native SQL based protocols
 Having an intermediate API between your application and a database means that you lose the native features of the underlying database system.
-I hope in the future to natively implement database protocols such as Postgres and MySQL so that native features of the underlying DBMS is not lost.
+I hope in the future to natively implement database protocols such as Postgres so that native features of the underlying DBMS is not lost.

 ## Alternative data storage
 Treaty was originally designed against SQL focused databases.
 There may be in the future a chance to also implement Treaty in a No-SQL like fashion, starting with a key-value orientation.